robashton/blog/input/pages/Don't be a super hero/content.markdown

 By making yourself available to this extra work, you're only going to be asked to do more of that extra work.
 Oh sure, your manager might *say* "Oh don't overwork yourself, take some time off", but secretly they're thinking of the next thing they can get you to rescue so they can get the credit and move to Management Level n+1 off the back of your efforts.

-By patching up the problem, you're hiding the real problems of culture and visibility that need fixing and perhaps more importantly...
+By patching up the symptoms, you're hiding the real problems of culture and visibility that need fixing and perhaps more importantly...

 # You're hurting your colleagues